Opens 9 September 2016

 - Key technology for mobile devices

-The collection includes the four main hardware components used in the original WLAN prototype:
+In 2011, CSIRO donated to the National Museum the four main hardware components used in the original WLAN prototype test-bed.